ansible-collections/community.mysql/README.md

 ### Databases

 For MariaDB, only Long Term releases are tested.
+When multiple LTS are available, we test the oldest and the newest only.
+Usually breaking changes introduced in the versions in between are also present in the latest version.

 - mysql 5.7.40 (collection version < 3.10.0)
 - mysql 8.0.31 (collection version < 3.10.0)